-The TEEE functional layer also has the added benefit that it holds the product together, acting as a bonding agent.
-Applied in a high temperature process, it eliminates any need for hot melt adhesives giving SOLITEX MENTO® and SOLITEX EXTASANA® ultimate temperature resistance behind hot cladding materials.
+The TEEE functional layer also has the added benefit that it holds the product together, acting as the bonding agent applied in a high temperature process it eliminates any need for hot melt adhesives giving SOLITEX MENTO® and SOLITEX EXTASANA® ultimate temperature resistance behind hot cladding materials.

-SOLITEX products without reinforcement scrim have shown no heat shrinkage up to 100°C in accordance with Australian and New Zealand Standard AS/NZS 4200.1.
+SOLITEX[®] products without reinforcement scrim have shown no heat shrinkage up to 100°C in accordance with Australian and New Zealand Standard AS/NZS 4200.1.
 This elevated test temperature is 30°C above the requirement.

-The heat shrinkage @ 70°C in accordance with AS 4200.1 and ADTM D 1204:
+The heat shrinkage @ 70° C in accordance with AS 4200.1 and ADTM D 1204:

+- SOLITEX MENTO® 1000: 0.0% shrinkage

-- SOLITEX MENTO® 1000, 3000, 5000, ULTRA: 0.0% shrinkage
+- SOLITEX MENTO® 3000: 0.0% shrinkage

-- SOLITEX MENTO® PLUS:
+- SOLITEX MENTO® 5000: 0.0% shrinkage

-0.4% shrinkage
+- SOLITEX MENTO® PLUS: 0.4% shrinkage

+- SOLITEX EXTASANA® (NZ): 0.0% shrinkage

-- SOLITEX EXTASANA®: 0.0% shrinkage
+- SOLITEX EXTASANA® (AUS): 0.0% shrinkage

+- SOLITEX EXTASANA ADHERO® (NZ): 0.0%

-- SOLITEX EXTASANA ADHERO®: 0.0% shrinkage
+- SOLITEX EXTASANA ADHERO® (AUS): 0.0%

-The top fleece protects the TEEE film from direct UV exposure during installation.
+The top fleece protects the TEEE film from direct UV exposure during installation .
 Polymers are engineered for enhanced UV tolerance.
 Heavier duty fleeces provide more protection and allow for longer UV exposure prior to cladding.